Phase 1

 • Designed for international students and newcomers

-• lear online application process
+• clear online application process

 • Suitable for many “before arrival / first months” situations